isographlabs/isograph/docs-website/docs/backlog.md

 - Do not look in artifact_directory, if project_root contains artifact_directory
 - Do not require that the exported name of an iso is anything in particular.
   - Can we make the transform add an export if none is found??
 Probably!
+- SWC plugin
+- plugin options to point to config